yaml/yaml-spec/www/ReadMe.md

 No further Jekyll processing happens on the GitHub side after pushing.

-The Markdown files in the repository get preprocessed into a more complicated but less readable Markdown form and put into `_stage` directory.
+The Markdown files in the repository get preprocessed into a more complicated but less readable Markdown form and put into `_site` directory.
 For instance the post-processed forms might have a lot more Markdown HTML in them.